yutounun/WorkOutTrackingApp/README.md

 - ✅Daisy UI
 - UX.
 Especially describe how to let users know what this app is for.
 - ✅production and local envs
-- TDD
-- Use StoryBook
+- ✅Use StoryBook
 - ✅Swagger with spotlight
-- draw.io
 - Dev-container
 - ✅PWA
-- Get a domain
+- ✅Get a google-domain

 ## See the latest DEV environment